STUDENT FINANCIAL AID PROGRAMS

 Most scholarships at DBU require not only specific eligibility requirements but have established renewal criteria to maintain them.
 For additional information on maintaining your scholarships, please visit the DBU Scholarships page.

-Students with disabilities should contact their local Texas Workforce Commission (TWC) or the Texas Health and Human Services Commission (HHSC) office to determine if they are eligible for services and/or financial assistance.
+Students with disabilities are equally eligible for DBU scholarships for which they qualify.
+Students with disabilities should also contact their local Texas Workforce Commission (TWC) or the Texas Health and Human Services Commission (HHSC) office to determine if they are eligible for services and/or financial assistance.
 The primary goal of these agencies is to help people become employed.
 Services that may be provided include: help with tuition expenses, books and supplies, tutoring expenses, technology aids, and other area related to one’s education and disabilities.

 Note: Other scholarships may also become available from time to time.
 Please check with your college department or the Financial Aid Office for any specific scholarships that may be available.